galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 ## Create data processing pipeline

-We will create a pipeline with **pipeline builder** tool but this time, we just specify the regressor.
+We will create a pipeline with **Pipeline builder** tool but this time, we just specify the regressor.
 [Jana Naue et al. 2017](https://www.sciencedirect.com/science/article/pii/S1872497317301643?via%3Dihub) has used [Random Forest](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor) as the regressor and we can conclude from this study that the ensemble-based regressor works well on this DNA methylation dataset.
 Therefore, we will use [Gradient Boosting](https://en.wikipedia.org/wiki/Gradient_boosting) which is an ensemble-based regressor because it uses multiple tree-based regressors internally and predicts by taking an ensemble of the predictions.
 It has a good predictive power and is robust to the outliers.
 It creates an ensemble of weak learners (decision trees) and iteratively minimises error.
 One disadvantage which comes from its basic principle of boosting is that it cannot be parallelised.
-The pipeline builder tool will wrap this regressor and return a zipped file.
-We will use this zipped file with **estimator attributes** tool set the search space of hyperparameters.
+The **Pipeline builder** tool will wrap this regressor and return a zipped file.
+We will use this zipped file with **Estimator attributes** tool set the search space of hyperparameters.

 > ### {% icon hands_on %} Hands-on: Create pipeline
 >